itkg/itkg-data-reference-bundle/README.md

     config = merge.recursive(true, config, loadDirConfig('./vendor/itkg/itkg-data-reference-bundle/GruntTasks/Options/'));
 ```

-Check the path, they are linked to the autoloading (psr-0 or psr-4).
+Check the paths, they are linked to the autoloading (psr-0 or psr-4).

 Add the concatenation task in the `javascript_tasks.js` :